mk-fg/zebrapig-helpers/README.md

 Inotify watcher for IRC logs' path (or glob pattern) for [zebrapig patchbot](http://exherbo.org/docs/patchbot.html) "patch queue" ("!pq") requests.

-Upon spotting a new request with a paste-link in it, stores it into `dst_path`, with sha1 of the link as a basename (technically, "${sha1}.patch").
+Upon spotting a new request with a pastebin-link in it, stores paste contents into `dst_path`, with sha1 of the link as a basename (technically, "${link_sha1}.patch").

-Purpose it to mirror transient and unreliable links to pastebin-like services to something more permanent.
+Purpose is to mirror transient and unreliable links to pastebin-like services to something more permanent.
 Currently that "more permanent" thing is a github-mirrored repo, [exherbo-patches](https://github.com/mk-fg/exherbo-patches).